 The Department of Music records and places all chamber music and large- ensemble performances into an archive.
-A rough mix version of these is placed in the Music and Dramatic Arts Library for student use (usually the morning after the performance).
+A rough mix version of these is placed in the School of Fine Arts Resource Center for student use (usually the morning after the performance).
 These rough recordings are for reference and teaching purposes only, and they do not remain permanently in the library.

 In addition to the rough mixes, archived recordings of major ensembles are mixed and mastered professionally, catalogued, and kept as a regular part of the library collection for instructional purposes.
 It generally takes several weeks for these finished archive recordings to be mastered by the audio staff and cataloged by the library staff.
 Some compositions performed by major ensembles are selected by the conductor of those ensembles to be placed on The Department’s website as streaming files for a limited time.
 In keeping with present interpretations of copyright, we pull the rough mix recordings when the finished archive recording is placed in the collection, thus maintaining only a single copy in the library.